 The Council may elect to deviate from the established on-site evaluation cycle by conducting either a comprehensive or focused visit to follow up on identified concerns.
-Circumstances that may warrant scheduling a follow-up visit include: when a program has been transferred to another institution, when a fellowship has undergone a substantial change, when major deterioration in the fellowship has occurred, and/or when a formal complaint against an approved fellowship requires on-site evaluation of the issues related to the complaint.
-The Council reserves the right to conduct an evaluation of the fellowship whenever circumstances require such review.
+Circumstances that may warrant scheduling a follow-up visit include: when a program has been transferred to another institution; when a residency has undergone a substantial change; when major deterioration in the residency has occurred; and/or when a formal complaint against an approved residency requires on-site evaluation of the issues related to the complaint.
+The Council reserves the right to conduct an evaluation of the residency whenever circumstances require such review.
 Continuation of approval by the Council is contingent upon the findings of the on-site evaluation team and approval recommendation by the RRC.
-Therefore, the re-evaluation may have an impact on the previously granted approval status.
+Therefore, the re-evaluation may have an impact on the previously-granted approval status.